klutt/debug-small-c-programs/README.md

 ### Run time errors (The program can be compiled and run)
  - Logical error - The code compiles, links and runs, but yields wrong results.
+ - Run time error - Sometimes separate from logical errors.
+Usually refers to crashes, like division by zero, segmentation faults and such.

 It can be worth noted that this classification is not the only one.
-Different people prefer different classifications, and the one most preffered differ from language to language.
+Different people prefer different classifications, and the one most preferred differ from language to language.
 Java folks prefer to have runtime error as a completely separate thing than logical errors, even though most (all) runtime errors is due to a logical error.

 The most important thing is to know if your bug is during compile time or run time.